-- M.A. in Counseling or a closely related field, demonstrating a 3.0 cumulative GPA or better - 18 credits in studio art including drawing, painting, and three-dimensional work with a grade of "B" or better in each - Writing sample: Submission of a paper of 5-10 pages that is formatted in APA style. - Official graduate transcript(s) - · One letter of recommendation - · Personal Interview and portfolio review - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in drawing, painting, three-dimensional work as well as a range of media and demonstrating introspection
+- M.A. in Counseling or a closely related field covering core content area, demonstrating a 3.0 cumulative GPA or better - 18 credits in studio art including drawing, painting, and three-dimensional work with a grade of "B" or better in each - Writing sample: Submission of a paper of 5-10 pages that is formatted in APA style. - Official graduate transcript(s) - One letter of recommendation - Personal Interview and portfolio review - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in drawing, painting, three-dimensional work as well as a range of media and demonstrating introspection - Past graduate coursework in the following content areas: Human Development, Psychopathology, Appraisal and Evaluation, Research and Career Counseling.
+Additional graduate courses are required for any of these content areas that were not covered in prior coursework.

-In order for students to initiate and continue their studies effectively and to satisfy all prerequisites as competent entry level Art Therapists in the cognitive/knowledge, psychomotor/skills, and affective/professional dispositions/behavior learning domains, they should consult the Student Course

-Planning Guide within the Graduate Counseling Student Handbook.
+To satisfy all program requirements as competent entry-level art therapists, competencies in the cognitive/knowledge, psychomotor/skills, and affective/behavior and professional dispositions learning domains are emphasized.
+Students should consult the Student Course Planning Guide and the Graduate Counseling Student Handbook.
 In addition, Program Coordinators can provide guidance and will establish advisement days each semester prior to registration.
+A no credit comprehensive exam is given as a corequisite with CPS 601 Internship I/Concentration Practicum

-All content areas from the MA in Clinical Mental Health Counseling with Art Therapy Specialization must be covered before or during the degree program.
-Graduates may need additional coursework to fulfill all content areas in subjects just as career counseling or assessment and diagnosis.
+All content areas from the MA in Clinical Mental Health Counseling with Art Therapy Concentration that are not taught in this degree program must be covered before or during completing this degree program.
+Graduates may need additional coursework to fulfill all content areas in subjects such as career counseling or assessment and diagnosis.